barternetwork/barter-documents/docs/SDKs/tokenandchain.md

+---
+sidebar_position: 3
+---
 # Tokens and Chains
-Currently Butter only support limited tokens and chains, but we are working hard to cover more right now!
+Currently, Butter only support limited tokens and chains, we are working hard to cover more at the moment!
 ## Supported Tokens
-To get supported tokens by chain, use
+To get supported tokens by chain id, use
 ```typescript
 const supportedTokenList: BaseCurrency[] = ID_TO_SUPPORTED_TOKEN('1')
 ```